 Welcome to the Island of Hvar – the sunniest island in Croatia

-The name Hvar comes from Pharos, as the ancient Greeks called today’s Stari Grad when they inhabitated it in 384 BC.
-Hvar’s tourism story began back in the early 19th century, when the first hotel in the town of Hvar (former Hotel Elizabeth, today’s Palace) was opened.
-Today, Hvar is one of the most popular tourist destinations in the world.
-It will certainly impress you with its beauty and charm!
+The name Hvar comes from the name of Pharos, as the ancient Greeks called today’s Stari Grad when they settled there as far back as 384 BC.
+Hvar’s tourism story begins back in the early 19th century, when the first hotel in the town of Hvar (former Spa Hotel Empress Elisabeth, today’s Hotel Palace Elisabeth) was opened.
+Today, Hvar has become one of the most popular tourist destinations in the world, and one that will certainly impress you with its beauty and charm!

-On the island you can find numerous hidden beaches, restaurants and clubs for non-stop entertainment.
-Its rich cultural and material heritage offers plenty of opportunities for various organized trips and tours.
-Whether you want to relax, do sports, learn about history and culture, or simply have fun, Hvar has it all!
+On Hvar island you can find numerous hidden beaches, restaurants and clubs for entertainment.
+Its rich cultural heritage offers plenty of opportunities for various organized trips and tours.
+Whether you want to relax, do sports, learn more about the island’s history and culture, or simply have fun, Hvar offers you all of these options.

 About Stari Grad

 Stari Grad is located in the central part of the island, hidden in a beautiful, deep bay, surrounded by pine trees.
 Because of its location, it is the central harbor on the island and a nautical paradise.